hjysam/Effective_Algorithms_for_Stock_Trading/readme.md

 ![volatility](Images/volatility.png)

-This code is an experiment in forecasting volatility using LSTM models.
+This code is forecasting volatility using LSTM models.
 Here's an overview of the steps and concepts involved:

 ### Model Development